venugopalkalakota1997/Hack-News/readme.txt

 Steps to run project

-step-1:clone the project using git clone https://venugopalkalakota1997@bitbucket.org/venugopalkalakota1997/hacknewsrepository.git
+step-1:clone the project using git https://github.com/venugopalkalakota1997/Hack-News.git
 step-2:unzip the project
 step-2:execute the schema.sql and data.sql using mySQL workbench
 	Note:make sure that mysql username:root,password:password-1